-At least six readings from the primary literature will be assigned that focus on various aspects of evolutionary biology.
-You will be required to provide a written, three-page summary of your choice of two of those papers.
-This summary papers are worth 20 points each.
-I will provide detailed instructions and a written rubric at a later date.
+Seven or eight readings from the primary literature will be assigned that focus on various aspects of evolutionary biology.
+You will be required to provide written four separate two-page summaries.
+Each summary paper is worth 20 points.
+I will provide detailed instructions and a written rubric.